tpyle/code-samples/samples/README.md

 New Concepts:
 * Argument Interaction
 * List Manipulation
-* Loops

 ### 3. `sqrt`

 This scripts take in an arbitrary number of cli args, and will print out the sqrt of each of them.

 New Concepts:
-* Loops if not covered in 2
 * Type conversion from strings to integers/floats

 ### 4. `primality`